Dhevyoung/NORTHWIND-TRADER-SALES-ANALYSIS/README.md

 2. Total number of orders placed by each companies
 3. The rate of need of a products across all countries
 4. Top 10 products being ordered across the years
+5. Total Transactions made across the years
+6. Total number of products sales closed by each employee
+7.